zashwood/glm-hmm/README.md

 ```

 We use version 0.0.1 of the Bayesian State Space Modeling framework from
  Scott Linderman's lab to perform GLM-HMM inference.
+Within the `glmhmm
-Within the `glmhmm` environment, install the forked version of the `ssm` package available at
+ ` environment, install the forked version of the `ssm` package available
-  `https://github.com/zashwood/ssm`.
-This is a lightly modified version of the
+  [here](https://github.com/zashwood/ssm).
+This is a lightly modified
+   version of
+   the
-  master branch of the ssm package available at `https://github.com/lindermanlab/ssm`.
+  master branch of the ssm package available at [https://github.com
+  /lindermanlab/ssm](https://github.com/lindermanlab/ssm).
 It is modified so as to handle violation trials as
    described in Section 4 of our manuscript.
 In order to install this
     version of `ssm`, follow the instructions provided there, namely: